Due to the pandemic, it’s normal if you’ve put off a few things. This probably goes beyond vacations, family reunions, and weddings.

 But if you have an immediate concern, like an eye infection or injury, your eye doctor can probably diagnose you and prescribe treatment over a video call.
 If you’re unsure if your problem warrants a complete exam or not, go ahead and schedule a virtual exam.
 Your eye doctor can then tell you if they need you to come in or not for a proper diagnosis.

 If it’s been over a year since your last eye exam, there’s a good chance that it’s time for your next one.
-Schedule an appointment at See Clearly Vision in Arlington, Tysons Corner, or Rockville with one of our eye doctors today!
+Schedule an appointment at See Clearly Vision in Arlington or Tysons Corner with one of our eye doctors today!